 - Recovering local administrator password - Use API/Portal experiences for local administrator password recovery.

 - Enumerating all Windows LAPS enabled devices - Use API/Portal experiences to enumerate all Windows devices in Microsoft Entra ID enabled with Windows LAPS.

 - Authorization of local administrator password recovery - Use role based access control (RBAC) policies with custom roles and administrative units.

 - Auditing local administrator password update and recovery - Use audit logs API/Portal experiences to monitor password update and recovery events.

 - Conditional Access policies for local administrator password recovery - Configure Conditional Access policies on directory roles that have the authorization of password recovery.

-Windows LAPS with Azure AD is not supported for Windows devices that are Azure AD registered.
+Windows LAPS with Microsoft Entra ID is not supported for Windows devices that are Microsoft Entra registered.

 Local Administrator Password Solution isn't supported on non-Windows platforms.

 To learn about Windows LAPS in more detail, start with the following articles in the Windows documentation: